glmdgrielson/words/navi/navi.md

 "Lan's not here right now."
 I paused for a few seconds, trying to explain myself.

 "I can't believe he left his PET at home again."

+That made me chuckle a little.
+Maybe this was genuine.
+Not really a state that would have come up in the games.
+Now how was I going to explain myself to MegaMan?

+"I'm a researcher.
+I'm going to talk to you while Lan's off at school."

+"He's at school without me?
+How's he going to do his classwork?"

+My brilliant scheme has _failed_ me.
+The chat window was filling up with MegaMan's concern.
+I was struggling to come up with excuses.